rationalpov/mentalModel/index.md

 * intelligence
 * motivation and drive

-then he gave out "tricks for formulating and solving problems"
+then he gave out "tricks for formulating and solving problems", which also what mental model does.

 * simplification: get rid of enough detail (including practical aspects) for intuitive understanding.
 * similarity to a know problem